 - Ask if they know anyone who works inside a company you are interested in working for or are about to apply to.

 Your Extended Professional Network

-This network is comprised of people you may have only interacted with professionally.
+This extended professional network is about relationships too.
+Think about the people you may have only interacted with professionally.
 They could be vendors, suppliers, customers or even competitors.
 They could be people you have served on committees with.
-You do have a relationship with these people.
-If you called any of them on the phone they would recognize your name!
-Have you ever asked anyone in this set of connections for advice, recommendations, information?
-If so, you’ve networked!

 Try asking them these questions: